-Fellowships and Grants for Artists/Scholars and Programs/Community Projects
+Fellowships and Grants for Artists and Public Programs/Community Projects

 In 2017, The American-Scandinavian Foundation (ASF) initiated a new program to support Scandinavian folk arts and cultural traditions in the Upper Midwest (defined as North Dakota, South Dakota, Iowa, Minnesota, Wisconsin, and the Upper Peninsula of Michigan).
 Broadly defined, folk arts are expression of community identity and values.
 They are cultivated informally among individuals by word of mouth or examples.
 Whether practicing a traditional craft, art, technical or occupational skill; performing music or dance; or marking important moments of life or the year with special foods or customs, folk arts are deeply rooted in community life and foster human creativity.

 Fellowships for Artists